 The ‘Simple’ Fix that Can Leave Your Family Broke

-There are many ways to own your assets.
+Corona Estate Planning Attorney Joseph Hudack knows that there are many ways to own your assets.
 When you die, it is only natural that you want your family to share in the bounty of your hard work.
 As a way to simplify the transfer process and avoid probate, you may be tempted to add a child or other relative to the deed or bank account utilizing the ownership type of joint tenancy with the right of survivorship (JTwROS).
 However, while this type of ownership delivers a lot of potential benefits, it may also be masking some dangerous pitfalls.

 Under JTwROS, when one owner dies, the other owner(s) inherit the deceased owner’s share of the property proportionately.
 Its benefits are specific: ownership is transferred automatically without entering probate.
 Because the property is transferred outside of probate, it is possible to keep this inheritance out of the clutches of creditors of your estate.
 On the surface, this seems like a smart way to streamline the inheritance process, sidestep creditor baggage, and bureaucratic charges.
 But the risks may outweigh the benefits.

 You May Pay the Price

 One of the main problems with JTwROS is that when you enter into this kind of agreement, you open yourself up to additional liability.
 When you agree to a JTwROS, you put your assets on the hook for the other owners’ creditors, ex-spouses, and flights of fancy.

 Another problem with JTwROS, as it relates to real estate, is that there are now multiple owners of the property.
 You must now get the approval of the other owners if you would like to mortgage, refinance, transfer, or sell the property.
 It does not matter if you are the only one who is occupying the property or paying the expenses, by adding additional people as owners, you are giving away control.